McDonald’s & Wendy’s Salads (…From The Drive-Thru)

-All I’ve gotta say is… Wow, fast-food drive-thru’s are FAST these days!
+All I’ve gotta say is… Wow, fast food drive-thru’s are seriously fast these days!

 I don’t go to the drive-thru much.
 Fast grease food restaurants just aren’t really my thing anymore.